apache/metron/metron-interface/metron-rest/README.md

     * 200 - JSON results

 ### `POST /api/v1/hdfs`
   * Description: Writes contents to an HDFS file.
 Warning: this will overwrite the contents of a file if it already exists.
+Permissions must be set for all three groups if they are to be set.
+If any are missing, the default permissions will be used, and if any are invalid an exception will be thrown.
   * Input:
     * path - Path to HDFS file
     * contents - File contents